gocdata/gocdata.github.io/docs/_pages/index.md

 <hr />

-I'm a biologist (focusing on ecotoxicology) exploring the world of data science and R programming.
+I'm a biologist (ecotoxicology field) exploring the world of data science and R programming.
 Currently, I'm a PhD student at Federal University of Rio de Janeiro with the project: "Investigating the ecotoxicological impacts related to the dam ruptures in Mariana (MG) and Brumadinho (MG), Brazil".
 [+ info]({{ site.baseurl}}{% link _pages/about.md %})

 <hr />